microsoft/WhatTheHack/XXX-MLOpsFromScratch/Coach/05-RetrainingAndEvaluation.md

 2. Rerun the Build pipeline to reflect the changes in training

 3. Rerun the Release pipeline.
-If the new model has better evaluation metrics than the previous model, then a new webservice is created for your retrained model.
+If the new model has better evaluation metrics than the previous model, then a new web service is created for your retrained model.

 4. Review artifacts and outputs from Build and Release pipelines